 Additional equipment if you are running a dental surgery:

-All of the above will have to of course, be kept up to date.
-Also, cleaning and heating will have to be factored into the cost.
+All of the above will, of ourse, have to be kept up to date.
+Also, cleaning and heating should be factored into the cost.